MicrosoftDocs/architecture-center/docs/framework/security/deploy-code.md

 ## Rollback and roll-forward

 If something goes wrong, the pipeline should roll back to a previous working version.
-N-1 and N+1 refer to roll back and roll-forward versions.
+N-1 and N+1 refer to rollback and roll-forward versions.
 Automated deployment pipelines should allow for quick roll-forward and rollback deployments to address critical bugs and code updates outside of the normal deployment lifecycle.

 **Can N-1 or N+1 versions be deployed via automated pipelines where N is current deployment version in production?**
 ***